nii-gakunin-cloud/sinetstream/docs/userguide/certificate.en.md

 ```
 [ CA_default ]
+dir             = /etc/ssl              # Where everything is kept
 (omit)
 unique_subject  = no                    # Set to 'no' to allow creation of
                                         # several ctificates with same subject.